-- If your research requires study participants to be within six feet of a researcher or other participant, then they should be screened for COVID-19 symptoms or exposure prior to arrival on campus.
-The IRB still recommends a self-screening procedure.
+- If your research requires study participants to be within six feet of a researcher or other participant, then the IRB recommends participants self-screen for COVID-19 symptoms or exposure prior to arrival on campus.
 Researchers should not collect or record the answers to participants’ screening questions.
 Instead, participants can sign and submit an attestation, confirming they have self screened.
 (See Appendix B of this document for a sample attestation.)

 - Note: COVID-19 screening procedures do not require IRB approval as long as they are done for safety purposes and not for research data collection.
 No amendment is needed to add a COVID-19 screening procedure to an IRB-approved study.